Charles Evans Hughes III

 Charles Evans Hughes III (March 14, 1915 – January 7, 1985) was an American architect.
-One of his most notable work was the Manufacturers Trust Company Building.
+One of his most notable works was the Manufacturers Trust Company Building in New York City.

-Biography
+Family

-Hughes was the grandson of Chief Justice of the United States and 1916 Republican presidential nominee Charles Evans Hughes and the son of Charles Evans Hughes Jr., who served as United States Solicitor General, 1929 and 1930 under President Herbert Hoover.
-Hughes' younger brother Stuart was a renowned historian who was noted for antiwar activities during the Vietnam War.
-As a young man, Hughes attended Deerfield Academy and Brown University, and later the Harvard Graduate School of Design.
-In World War II, Hughes served as the gunnery officer on the USS Mullany (DD-528).
+Hughes was the grandson of Chief Justice of the United States and 1916 Republican presidential nominee Charles Evans Hughes.
+He was the son of Charles Evans Hughes Jr., who served as United States Solicitor General in 1929 and 1930 under President Herbert Hoover.